Talk Financing with Confidence

 Hard Credit Check |

 A credit check that does impact a patient’s credit score.
-Typically used by traditional lenders (unlike HFD) when a loan is finalized. |
+Typically used by traditional lenders (unlike HFD) when a loan is funded. |

 Non-Recourse | A financing option where HFD takes the risk, not your office, if the patient doesn’t repay. |